Skip to Main Content

 • Line of credit: To access money this way, you’ll likely need to submit a written request to your loan servicer.

 • Term payments: You’ll receive fixed monthly payments for a specified length of time, such as five years.
-During this time, the amount of cash the borrower receives each month won’t change.
+During this time, the amount of cash each month won’t change.

-• Tenure payments: With this option, you’ll receive fixed monthly payments for as long as you live in the home as your primary residence.
+• Tenure payments: You’ll receive fixed monthly payments for as long as you live in the home as your primary residence.
 The payments will continue even if the loan surpasses the value of the home.

 • Modified tenure/line of credit: Similar to the above hybrid option, you’ll get a line of credit and fixed monthly payments as long as the home is your primary residence.